Why prefer Redis over others?

 At times we have hit bottlenecks in Redis also.
 Currently, we use multiple Redis servers to handle the enormous load of the email volume we are delivering.
 Our engineering team always looks for next bottleneck that is impacting the overall performance, and optimizes it.
 Our team is doing POC on NSQ , which as per their blog can give up to 400K request per second in single node & 800K request per second in 3 node cluster.
 We are expecting to get a very nice jump in our performance using this.

 How you can use Redis

 Different ways in which you can use Redis.

 - Key-Value stores - To store individual configs items.

-- Hashes – Can use this to store data which can be huge key-value lookups & needs to be broken down.
-For example, you have a blacklist database in millions that need to be looked up very frequently, then using Redis Key-Value is not the best way as millions of keys will bring the performance down.
-Well, there are other alternatives like constant database (TinyCDB – www.corpit.ru/mjt/tinycdb.html) for this use case if your data is in millions.
+- Hashes - Can use this to store data which can be huge key-value lookups & needs to be broken down.
+For example, you have a blacklist database with millions of records that need to be looked up very frequently.
+Using Redis Key-Value is not the best method as millions of keys will bring the performance down.
+Fortunately, there are other alternatives like Constant Database (TinyCDB) for this use case.

 - Counters & Hyperlogs - Best to build real-time dashboards & leaderboards.

 - Sorted Sets - You can use this for triggering events at a particular time, eg drip campaigns, automation of events.